siyuanliu8/git-training/session_2/README.md

 # now the file is back to a previous version.
 If you decide to keep this version, then add and commit it.
 # This will show up as a new commit in the commit history
-# If its not commited the change (i.e., going back to previous version of test.r won't be recorded)
+# If its not committed, then the change (i.e., going back to previous version of test.r won't be recorded)
 git add -A

 git commit -m "reverting back to previous version of test.r"